Cross Crawl: Increase your Mind Power

 How Do You Cross Crawl?

-When you Watch someone do her first Cross Crawl the first thing you will notice is the person will begin to smile!
+When you watch someone do their first Cross Crawl the first thing you will notice is the person will begin to smile!

 The Cross Crawl movements should be performed very slowly.
 When the exercise is done slowly, it requires more fine motor involvement and balance, consciously activating the vestibular system and the frontal lobes.